Father, son sentenced after grizzly bear, cub die near Yellowstone National Park - NewsBreak

 Fish and Game staff received a mortality signal from the bear’s collar, and the carcass was later found lying in the Little Warm River with multiple gunshot wounds.
 A young cub that “perished as a result of [its mother’s] death” was found in the grizzly’s den.

 “The loss of a reproductive female grizzly is a real tragedy,” said Regional Conservation Officer Doug Petersen shortly after Fish and Game began investigating the illegal killing.
-Various rewards were offered, totaling $40,000, for information leading to a citation and conviction.‘Tiger King’ star ordered to pay $183,000 to PETA
+Various rewards were offered, totaling $40,000, for information leading to a citation and conviction.

 In November, while speaking with Fish and Game, Jared Baum admitted to shooting the bear but said he believed it was a black bear.
 There wasn’t a black bear season open in the area at the time of the shooting, according to Fish and Game.

 Baum then said he had tracked the bear and thought he had shot it 40 times – 12 bullets and a bullet fragment were found in the bear’s carcass – as it was running downstream.
-Baum told officers that when he realized it was a grizzly and he had shot her too many times, “he finished her.”‘I’m still appalled’: Family outraged over charges not being filed in deadly Norman shooting
+Baum told officers that when he realized it was a grizzly and he had shot her too many times, “he finished her.”You can be buried at sea if you want: Here’s what it takes

 According to Fish and Game , Baum added that his father, Rex Baum, had accompanied him and that he had tossed the two handguns they had used into a pond.
 The Bonneville County Search and Rescue Dive Team searched the pond, but Fish and Game say no firearms were found.